Until recently virtual reality was a fantasy. But today this immersive technology is profoundly penetrating our lives.

 ● Physical Immersion – How a user physically reacts to the virtual surrounding.
 It includes movements, actions, visible emotions, and interactions.

 Any VR developer understands that the more human senses a virtual environment involves, the more realistic it is.
-Besides activating visual and aural sensory, virtual reality should provide users with a haptic feedback to properly simulate a real world.
+Besides activating visual and aural sensory, virtual reality should provide users with haptic feedback to properly simulate a real world.

 A VR system may include special hardware like sensory gloves or hand controllers both managed by VR software.